naturalis/mebioda/doc/week1/w1d1/lecture2.md

 ![](alphabetagamma.jpg)

-- alpha diversity: within a single extent of time and space
+- **alpha (α)** diversity: within a single extent of time and space
-- beta diversity: the turnover between locations or time windows
+- **beta (β)** diversity: the turnover between locations or time windows
-- gamma diversity: the total diversity in a system
+- **gamma (γ)** diversity: the total diversity in a system

+Research questions surrounding, for example, latitudinal gradients in diversity can thus by couched in terms of α, β and γ diversity.

 Measuring biodiversity
 ----------------------

 ![](coord_planes.png)

-- Molecular techniques (week 1)
-- Field observations (week 2)
+- **Molecular techniques**, i.e. one-dimensional biomolecular sequence data, which allows us to sample species diversity and phylogenetic diversity (week 1)
+- **Occurrences**, i.e. two-dimensional (lat/lon) coordinate data, combined with climate, land use, remote sensing, etc., to identify spatial patterns (week 2)
+- **Trait/character measurements**, i.e. multidimensional data, to explore functional
-- Trait/character measurements (week 3)
+  diversity (week 3)

 Biodiversity data
 -----------------